More pages in this section

 Saints Catholic College is a great place for making friends, networking with residents in your course at your own year level and above, and finding the support you need either personally or academically.
 We have an Academic Support Program for first-year students to help you with your transition from high school learning to university-style study.
 We also have a strong Pastoral Care team made up of Residential Assistants who are senior residents, Residential Supervisors, and the pastoral care & Resident Services Supervisor.
 Everyone is concerned for your wellbeing as an individual - whether it be personally, academically, physically, psychologically or spiritually - and we will support you wherever we can.

 The best part about living at Saints Catholic College is the community spirit.
-Although the College has four separate Wings - and each Wing has its own distinctive spirit - when everyone comes together for meals, Inter-College Sport or other all-college activities we are one big family with everyone feeling a sense of pride and belonging.
+Although the College has four separate Wings - and each Wing has its own distinctive spirit - when everyone comes together for meals, Intra-College Sports or other Intra-College activities we are one big family with everyone feeling a sense of pride and belonging.

 Mutual respect and ongoing personal development are highly valued at Saints Catholic College in both an academic and social sense.
 When you are living in a community it is necessary for everyone to give and take.
 For example respecting your neighbours who are studying by not turning your music up or having loud conversations near their doors.
 It could also mean not leaving a mess in your floor common room so it is always a welcoming place for everyone in your area.
 This empathy and concern for others is in keeping with our Catholic Christian heritage and helps you to grow as an individual and to build the College spirit.